jstaffans/django-cljs-loader/README.md

     'FIGWHEEL': True,

     # Which cljs build (defined in the project.clj file) to use.
-    # you will want to change this for production.
+    # Change this for production.
     'CLJS_BUILD': Keyword('dev'),

-    # Which folder to use as the document root for assets built by Leiningen.
+    # The root folder for assets built by Leiningen.
-    #
-    # In development mode, this should match the Figwheel root.
+    # In development mode, this matches the Figwheel root.
-    #
-    # In production mode, match the folder where cljsbuild outputs
-    # its compiled JavaScript files, e.g. a 'dist' folder, which
-    # is covered by one of the STATICFILES_DIRS above.
-    'ROOT': 'assets/public/',
+    'ROOT': 'assets/public',
 }

+# Add the folder where cljsbuild output lands as a source directory for the
+# staticfiles app.
+This assumes you are using the staticfiles app.
+STATICFILES_DIRS = (
+    os.path.join(BASE_DIR, CLJS_LOADER['ROOT']),
+)

 ```